Help Center/Cloud Container Engine/User Guide/Networking/Services/LoadBalancer/Configuring HTTP/HTTPS for a LoadBalancer Service

 • Listener

 • One-way authentication: Only the backend server is authenticated.
-If you also need to authenticate the identity of the client, select mutual authentication.
+If you also need to authenticate the identity of the client, select two-way authentication.

-• CA Certificate: If SSL Authentication is set to Mutual authentication, add a CA certificate to authenticate the client.
-A CA certificate is issued by a certificate authority (CA) and used to verify the certificate issuer.
-If HTTPS mutual authentication is required, HTTPS connections can be established only when the client provides a certificate issued by a specific CA.
+• CA Certificate: If SSL Authentication is set to Two-way authentication, add a CA certificate to authenticate the client.
+A CA certificate is issued by a Certificate Authority (CA) and is used to verify the issuer of the client's certificate.
+If HTTPS two-way authentication is enabled, HTTPS connections can be established only if the client provides a certificate issued by a specific CA.

 If multiple HTTPS Services are released, all listeners will use the same certificate configuration.